Optimal Breathing® training for a relaxed focus and concentration.

-This is a great start and there is so much more.
-With many the above can be better at the outset but worse as time goes along.
+This is MAYBE a start and there is so much more.
+With many, the above can be better at the outset but worse as time goes along.
 Kind of like heading to Mars a few degrees off and the further you travel the more you get off course.
 Taming the alligators a bit but never draining the swamp.

 1997.
 A teacher in the Oakland California school system has been using Optimal Breathing® training with his 16 first grade students 2-3 times a week with significant results for several years now.
 Following is his report:

-If a particular student was resistant to wanting to experience breathing on a given day, I would give them a place to sit and color and read a book.
+If a particular student were resistant to wanting to experience breathing on a given day, I would give them a place to sit and color and read a book.

 I used large orange rubber bands supplied by Mike.
-We fit them around the waist for them to breathe in to.
-This slight resistance gave them a target to bring their breath, and making their breathing more effective.
+We fit them around the waist for them to breathe in too.
+This slight resistance gave them a target to bring their breath and making their breathing more effective.
 Mike suggested we make a game out of it and see "who wants to be a ninja?"
 Lots of takers.

 Then he said to ask who wants to get smarter?

 Then who wants to sing better?
-Mike believes there is a singer wanna-be in everyone providing they have not been convinced by well meaning but in fact accidentally or on purpose mean spirited critic that they can not sing.
-Fact is says Mike everyone who is not congenitally or surgically deformed can sing.
+Mike believes there is a singer wanna-be in everyone providing they have not been convinced by well-meaning but in fact accidentally or on purpose mean-spirited critic that they can't sing.
+Fact is said Mike everyone who is not congenitally or surgically deformed can sing.
 So lots of takers again.